Navyasri01/Airline-Data-Management-and-Analysis-Using-Power-BI/README.md

         passenger_information → flight_information

-This structure enables seamless aggregation of passenger counts, ticket statuses, and flight-specific insights.
+This structure tells the one to many relationship from flight_information to passenger_information and flight_information to ticket_information.

 ![Data Modeling](https://github.com/user-attachments/assets/60d2ca43-61c1-4a1b-a8ef-120cdee40a4b)

 📈 3.
 Enhanced Data Insights